Jonathan Maberry

 Jonathan Maberry (born May 18, 1958) is an American suspense author, anthology editor, comic book writer, magazine feature writer, playwright, content creator and writing teacher/lecturer.
-He was named one of the Today's Top Ten Horror Writers.
+He has been named one of the "Today's Top Ten Horror Writers" by Horror Novel Reviews.

 Early life

 Jonathan Maberry was born in Kensington, Philadelphia, attended Frankford High School, and then went on to Temple University.
 Growing up in a rough neighborhood, he began learning martial arts at the age of 6.

 Career

 Author

 Maberry's early work featured martial arts as a topic, such as Judo and You (Kendall Hunt 1990), Ultimate Jujutsu (Strider Nolan, 2002) and Ultimate Sparring (Strider Nolan 2003).

 In the next phase of his career, he departed from martial arts writing and wrote several books on the folklore and beliefs of the occult and paranormal, including The Vampire Slayers Field Guide to the Undead (Strider Nolan, 2000), written under the pen name of Shane MacDougall; Vampire Universe: The Dark World of Supernatural Beings That Haunt Us, Hunt Us and Hunger for Us (Citadel Press, 2006); The Cryptopedia, co-authored by David F. Kramer (2007); Zombie CSU: The Forensics of the Living Dead (2008); They Bite (also with David F. Kramer, 2009); and Wanted Undead or Alive (with Janice Gable Bashman, 2010).
-The Cryptopedia won the Bram Stoker Award for best nonfiction work.
+The Cryptopedia won the Bram Stoker Award for Best Non-Fiction.

 His first novel, Ghost Road Blues, won the 2007 Bram Stoker Award for Best First Novel.
 That book was the first of the Pine Deep Trilogy and was followed by Dead Man's Song (2007) and Bad Moon Rising (2008), all from Pinnacle Books.

 Maberry is also a freelance comic book writer, first for Marvel and later for Dark Horse and IDW Publishing.
 His first story, "Wolverine: Ghosts", was published as a backup story in Wolverine: Anniversary, April 2009.
 In August 2009 he became the regular writer for Marvel's Black Panther series, starting on the 7th issue, and he wrote Marvel Zombies Return: Wolverine.
 In 2010, he wrote Doom War and Marvel Universe Vs The Punisher, Marvel Universe Vs Wolverine, Marvel Universe Vs The Avengers; Klaws of the Panther, and Captain America: Hail Hydra.
 He moved to Dark Horse Comics and produced a single miniseries, Bad Blood, with artist Tyler Crook, which went on to win the Bram Stoker Award for Best Graphic Novel.
 His work for IDW Publishing includes two collections of V-Wars, a five-issue standalone series Rot & Ruin: Warrior Smart, and his latest series Pandemic.

 His bestselling work was the novelization of the 2010 film The Wolfman which starred Benicio del Toro, Anthony Hopkins, Emily Blunt, and Hugo Weaving.
-In March 2010, the novel reached #35 on the mass-market paperback section of The New York Times Best Seller List.
+In March 2010, the novel reached No. 35 on the mass-market paperback section of The New York Times Best Seller List.
 It was nominated for and won the Scribe Award for Best Film Adaptation, issued by the International Association of Media Tie-in Writers.